 Hello!
 I’m Alyssa Smith, aka Temporal.
 I’ve been playing in the circuit since 2013 or so, and I’ve been to 50 major (regional level+) tournaments since then.
 I’ve played in worlds for the TCG in 2015, and for VGC in 2016.
 I’ve Top Cut Madison regionals 3 times, 2015, ’16, and ‘19.
 Since COVID I’ve focused on organizing the online scene, starting up the Hatterene Series, I’ve been a large part in USPA, NPA, Rose Tower, and various other leagues/circuits.
 Since COVID I’ve honestly felt a large part of my life just got cut away, so I’ve been working to make a space for people to enjoy the game and environment just as I have the past 10 years.
-I know that this weekend, Salt Lake City, will be a lot of people’s first Regional, and even live, event, so here is what I do to prepare for regionals, what you need to bring, and what to expect when you get there.
+I know this season will be full of a lot of people’s first Regional, and even live, event, so here is what I do to prepare for regionals, what you need to bring, and what to expect when you get there.

 Of course, there is always a lot of work going into actually preparing for the event.
 Here are some physical things you need to get done and some tips in doing so.

 Registration is one of the first steps of course, as you need to be in the event to play it.
 As soon as you confirm travel plans, make sure you register.
 There is always a late registration fee if you sign-up a week or two before the event, as the organizer needs to pay late adjustment fees to seating and whatnot.
 You will need your Play!
 Pokémon ID number to register, so if you don’t have one (or don’t remember it), head to the Pokémon website, and there will be steps to create one under Play!
 Pokémon Settings.
 Once you register, make sure you get the email!
 This will be your confirmation that you have paid and are in the event.
 This may take about an hour or so to get the email, so don’t panic if you don’t get it instantly.
-I’ve had a friend who thought they had registered but didn’t check to get the email, and hadn’t actually registered, and couldn’t play in the event.
-So make sure you get it!!
+I’ve had a friend who thought they had registered but didn’t check to get the email, and hadn’t actually registered, and couldn’t play in the event, so make sure you get it!

 If you haven’t traveled for an event such as a convention before, there are a few suggestions.
 If you have friends or know anyone who is going, try and get a hotel room/Airbnb with them, as that will keep the cost of travel lower.
 Most players will book the hotel that the convention center is attached to (if applicable), or one very close by (within walking distance).
 Parking can be rough in a city or near convention centers, so it’s typically easier to park at the hotel and be able to walk.
 Of course, if something is cheaper and it all works out, by all means book there.
 For flights, it is suggested you get in the Friday afternoon/evening and leave Sunday late afternoon/evening (or even Monday if possible).
 You do not need to be there Friday for the Regional (though that will speed up COVID requirement checks), and if you make Top Cut, you don’t want to have to rush out of there for your flight.
 However, again, if something is cheaper/the best way for you, do what you need.